rosstimson/padrino-book/01-01-motivation.md

 ### Why Padrino With The Developer Point of View

 Nothing is enabled without explicit choice.
 You, as a programmer, know what database is best for your application, and which gems don't have security vulnerabilities.
 If you are honest with yourself you can only truly learn a framework if you go and tinker under the hood.
 Because Padrino is so small it is easy to go through the code to understand most of the source.
 There is no need for monkey-patching, almost everything can be changed via an API.
 Padrino is Rack friendly, so a lot of techniques that are common to Ruby can be reused.
 Having a low stack frame makes it easier to debug.
 The best Rails conveniences such as `I18n` and `active_support` are available to you.

 ### Why Padrino In A Human Way?

-Before going any further you may ask: Why should you care about learning and using another web framework?
-Because you want something that is *easy to use*, *simple to hack*, and *open to any contribution*.
+Before going any further you may ask: Why should I care about learning and using yet another web framework?
+Because you want something that is *easy to use*, *simple to hack*, and *open to any contributions*.
 If you've done [Rails](http://rubyonrails.org/) before, you may reach the point where you can't see how things are solved in particular order.
 In other words: There are many layers between you and the core of you application.
 You want to have the freedom to chose which layers you want to use in your application.
 This freedoms comes with the help of the